 What difference between net-zero emissions and 1.5° C?

-What can you do to reduce your emissions to net-zero?
+What can you do to reduce your emissions to net zero?

-Main emissions from Saint-Gobain are coming from the fossil energy used in our processes and from some raw materials with high carbon content.
+The main emissions from Saint-Gobain are coming from the fossil energy used in our processes and from some raw materials with high carbon content.
 Significant emissions are also coming from the transport of our raw materials or finished goods.
 Levers to act are the following:

 What did you already do?
 How to accelerate?